gravitational/careers/challenges/systems-intern/challenge.md

 * Try to get the design document approved within the first 2-3 days.
 This is to ensure you have enough time to work on the implementation.
-* Avoid writing an overly detailed design document.
-Two to three pages is sufficient.
+* There is no required format or word count for the design document.
+The design should convey your plan to satisfy the requirements, possible alternatives, and the tradeoffs informing your approach.
 * Avoid sending us draft design documents.
 It is difficult to evaluate which parts are draft and which parts are complete.
 Instead we encourage asking questions in Slack and sharing a design document that is ready to be reviewed.